 The itinerary may be subject to change for reasons beyond our control, such as changes in airline schedules, flight and ship delays, strikes, weather, sea and ice conditions, government restrictions or emergencies which can be beyond our control.
 If pack-ice conditions do not permit the planned itinerary to be completed, the captain and expedition leaders will work out the best possible alternative.
 We reserve the right to change or alter the programme if necessary.

-Depart Reykjavík for Constable Point, a small airfield on the west side of Hurry Fjord in Jameson Land.
-Embark and sail west between magnificent icebergs that drift down the Hall Basin after calving from the glaciers originating in the Inland Ice.
+Sail west between whole palaces of icebergs that gently drift under the influence of the currents in the Arctic waters in the mighty fjord of Scoresby Sound, after calving from the parent glaciers originating in the Inland Ice.
 Anchor at Hekla Havn, on Denmark Ø, the site of an old Inuit settlement and wintering camp of the first scientific expedition to Scoresby Sound over a hundred years ago.
 There after a short evening walk to explore Hekla Havn, and the surrounding area.

-Continue sailing, now eastwards through the awsome Øfjord.
-This is one of the most spectacular part of the trip.
-Terrific mountain peaks and granite walls tower 200 meters up from the sea just like if the Cerro Torre (one of the majestic mountains of the Southern Patagonian Ice Field in South America) and Fitzroy river (in Queensland, Australia) had been moved to the Arctic!
-A true feast for the eyes.
+The sailing continues eastwards through the awesome Øfjord.
+This is one of the most spectacular parts of the trip.
+Terrific mountain peaks and granite walls tower 200 meters up from the sea just like if the Cerro Torre (one of the majestic mountains of the Southern Patagonian Ice Field in South America) and Fitzroy river (in Queensland, Australia) has been moved to the Arctic: A true feast for the eyes.
 Usually the sea breeze in the Øfjord during the middle of the day allows sails to be set.
 Close look at some of the most amazing cliffs and a glacier front.
 This day ends by setting anchors in Jyttes Havn Bjørneøe in the late afternoon.

 Greenland climate & winds